joshbegley/nyt-latest/README.md

 **Want to See This Film?
 Movie Studios Won’t Let You.**\
-`Sometimes an entertainment company sees more value in not selling you its products.`\
+`As in the case of ‘Coyote vs. Acme,’ sometimes an entertainment company sees more value in not selling you its products.`\
 https://nytimes.com/2024/04/09/magazine/why-coyote-vs-acme-was-not-released.html

 **How Low Will They Go?
 Wall Street’s Big Rethink on Interest Rate Cuts**\